TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[1\] MSRP does not include delivery, processing and handling fee of $1,025.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

-\[2\] Preliminary mileage estimates determined by Lexus.
-EPA mileage estimates not available at time of posting.
+\[2\] 2018 EPA estimates.
 Actual mileage will vary.

 \[3\] MSRP does not include delivery, processing and handling fee of $1,025.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

 \[4\] Ratings achieved using the required premium unleaded gasoline with an octane rating of 91 or higher.
 If premium fuel is not used, performance will decrease.

+\[5\] 2019 Lexus NX 300h (AWD) preliminary 33/city, 30/hwy, 31/comb mpg estimates determined by Lexus.
+EPA estimates not available at time of publishing.
+Actual mileage will vary.

-\[5\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.
+\[6\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.

-\[6\] MSRP does not include delivery, processing and handling fee of $1,295.
+\[7\] MSRP does not include delivery, processing and handling fee of $1,295.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

 Leasing &.
 Finance